 Today, network switching support to query conventional Caller Name (CNAM) services across the United States is, for all practical purposes, ubiquitous.
 Conventional CNAM supports a 15-alphanumeric character field that is already signaled from IP/TDM networks and displayable on a broad range of existing consumer and business devices today.
 In IP networks, CNAM is signaled in the Display Name portion of either the SIP From or P-Asserted-Identity header.

 Combatting illegal robocalls will require a range of mitigation techniques.
-The following two approaches incorporate the use of conventional CNAM today and more importantly when the STIR/SHAKEN caller authentication standards are implemented:
+The following two approaches incorporate use of conventional CNAM with or without the implementation of the STIR/SHAKEN caller authentication standards:

-A terminating IP/TDM switch, before completing a call to the associated UE, issues a conventional CNAM query to an authoritative 3rd party CNAM service.
-Prior to returning any CNAM of record, Call Validation Treatment (CVT) or “analytics” and policy are applied to determine if the CNAM of record should be overwritten with another name (e.g., “FRAUD CALL”).
+In the absence of STIR/SHAKEN implementation, a terminating IP/TDM switch, before completing a call to the associated UE, issues a conventional CNAM query to an authoritative CNAM service.
+Prior to returning any CNAM of record, Call Validation Treatment (CVT) or “analytics” and policy are applied to determine if the CNAM of record should be overwritten with another textual message (e.g., “FRAUDULENT CALL”).
 The policy-applied CNAM is then returned to the querying switch and transparently signaled to the UE.

 As STIR/SHAKEN is implemented, the result of verification can first be sent to the CVT service to determine if a CNAM of record should be returned or overwritten.
 The policy-applied CNAM can then be returned to the terminating IP switch through the STIR/SHAKEN verification process and be transparently signaled to the UE that does not yet support “verstat”.

+Note: Errata to ATIS-100074 included new subsection 6.1 indicating that calls that contain a SIP Resource Priority Header (RPH) field MUST not be passed to a Call Validation Treatment (CVT) to ensure the highest probability of call completion for these types of calls.
+Display aspects of RPH calls is not consider in this report.

-Therefore, in an effort to accelerate the reach of Verified Caller ID across analog devices in IP networks, service providers can evaluate the use of conventional CNAM as a vehicle for signaling verification status.
+Therefore, in an effort to accelerate the reach of Verified Caller ID across analog devices in IP networks, service providers can evaluate the use of conventional CNAM as a vehicle for relaying verification status to the consumer.
 For service providers, this approach highly leverages an established ecosystem infrastructure.
 More importantly, it affords the opportunity to immediately begin signaling Verified Caller ID status to the broadest set of subscriber devices once STIR/SHAKEN implementations are established.

 There is a range of implementation options that can be considered.
 Two simple examples are: